 Various substances around the country have continued to be large issues.
 Some are very prominent, whereas others have been more under the radar.
 This is what meth has come to be.
 The prominence of meth had dropped significantly a few years back once new legislation cracked down on one of its main ingredients, but it has been once again growing in use.
-Nowadays, most meth within the United States has been sourced from superlabs in Mexico, which are producing large batches and smuggling them over the border.
+Nowadays, most meth within the United States has been sourced from superlabs in Mexico, which are producing large batches and smuggling them over the border, continuously fueling meth addiction and abuse in individuals.

 What is Meth?